swiss-river-network/swiss-river-network.github.io/index.md

 We make our work available for Bachelor and Master theses.

-Research institutions are free to contact us in order to access the latest code and data.
+Research institutions are welcome to contact us in order to access the latest code and data.